NvdB31/fedex-assignment/README.md

 ## Functionality

 The example project implements a simple signup form where users can enter their first name, last name, email, and password.
-The form includes validation rules and displays error messages for invalid inputs.
+The form includes validation rules and displays error messages for invalid email and password inputs.

 Key features of the project:

 - Form validation: Validates input fields and displays error messages for invalid inputs.
-- Password validation: Validates the password based on specific criteria, such as minimum characters and letter casing.
+- Password validation: Validates the password based on the requested criteria, such as minimum characters and letter casing.
 - State management: Uses NgRx to manage the user state and dispatch actions when the form is submitted.
 - Routing: Includes basic routing to navigate between different pages/components.